Alluxio/alluxio/docs/en/core-services/Catalog.md

 Alluxio catalog service, which is the same host and port as the Alluxio master.
 Once configured on each node, restart all presto coordinators and workers.

+### JAVA 11 Support
+PrestoSQL 330 or above will only run with Java 11.
+Starting with the 2.4 version, Alluxio also supports Java 11.
+If you have both Java 8 and 11 installed on the same node, you will need to modify JAVA_HOME environment variable to point to the correct Java installation directory.

 ### Using the Alluxio Catalog Service with Presto

 In order to utilize the Alluxio Presto plugin start the presto CLI with the following (assuming